 These requirements ensure that floating solar installations remain safe, responsible, and reliable for decades.

 Water regulations exist to protect critical public resources.
 Floating solar projects that prioritize safety, transparency, and collaboration are almost always well received.
-By aligning engineering design with regulatory expectations, developers can unlock the benefits of floating solar while maintaining the trust of water authorities and the communities they serve.
+By aligning engineering design with water regulations for floating solar projects, developers can unlock the full benefits of the technology.
+This approach also maintains the trust of water authorities and the communities they serve.
 Contact us to learn how AccuSolar can support your reservoir-based floating solar project.